 - Website Firewall (premium)

-More information can be found on the the Sucuri Security WordPress Security plugin via our free Knowledge Base.
+More information on the Sucuri Security WordPress plugin can be found in our Knowledge Base.

 This is important because it gives you, the website owner, the ability to keep a good eye on the various changes occurring within your environment.
 Who is logging in?
 What changes are being made?